NVIDIA/cloud-native-docs/container-toolkit/install-guide.rst

 .. note::

     As of NVIDIA Container Toolkit ``1.7.0`` (``nvidia-docker2 >= 2.8.0``) support for Jetson plaforms
-    is included for Ubuntu 18.04 and Ubuntu 20.04 distributions.
+    is included for Ubuntu 18.04, Ubuntu 20.04, and Ubuntu 22.04 distributions.
 This means that the installation instructions provided for these distributions are expected to work on Jetson devices.